wxWidgets/Phoenix/README.rst

 There are a lot of subfolders in this directory, here is a brief explanation to help a newbie find their way around.

 * **build**: Intermediate files produced by the build process are stored here.
-This folder should not be committed to a version repository.
+This folder should not be committed to a source repository.

 * **buildtools**: This is a Python package containing modules that are used from build.py and setup.py and which assist with configuring and running the build.

 * **etg**: This is where the Extractor-Tweaker-Generator scripts are stored (see the ProjectPhoenix link above.)
 These scripts are invoked by the build and they will read the XML files produced by Doxygen and will produce interface definition files for SIP.

 * **etgtools**: This Python package contains modules which assist with the parsing of the XML files, tweaking the collection of objects produced by the parser, and also the backend generation of code or documentation.

 * **sip/gen**: The code (.sip files) produced by the ETG scripts is placed in this folder.

 * **sip/cpp**: The code produced when running SIP is put in this folder.
 It will be C++ source and header files, and also some extra files with information about the source files produced so the build knows what files to compile.

 * **sip/siplib**: This is a copy of the SIP runtime library.
 We have our own copy so it can be included with the wxPython build as an extension module with a unique name (``wx.siplib``) and to not require a runtime dependency on SIP being installed on the target system.
 3rd party extensions that want to integrate with wxPython should ensure that the sip.h they ``#include`` is the one in this folder.

 * **src**: This folder is for any other source code (SIP, C++, Python, or anything else) that is edited by hand instead of being generated by some tool.

 * **wx**: This is the top of the wxPython package.
 For an in-place build the extension modules and any associated files will be put into this folder.
   Subfolders contain pure-python subpackages of the wx package, such as wx.lib, etc.